haneenmas/seedos/README.md

 - **Tests:** Unit tests for ADDI/SUB/branches and `sbrk`.
 - **Tooling:** CMake + Xcode project generation, GitHub Actions CI.

+- ### New: Lock-free SPSC queue
+Single-producer/single-consumer ring buffer using `std::atomic` with acquire/release (no locks).
+Includes a short demo and test.

+### New: Mini assembler
+Two-pass, string-based assembler for a subset of RV32I: `addi, add, sub, lui, lw, sw, beq/bne/blt/bge, jal/jalr, ebreak, ecall`.
+Feeds directly into the emulator memory so you can write tiny programs inline.

+### New: More tests
+Coverage for negative branch offsets, trap paths (misaligned), MMIO UART (stdout capture), and software breakpoint patch/restore.

 ---

 ## Quick start